GameBrief · General

 Secret Door · Dreamhaven

-This Sunderfolk beginner guide covers all 6 classes, best party compositions, and first-run setup for players new to the game or claiming it from the Epic Games Store giveaway.
+This Sunderfolk beginner guide covers all 7 classes, the best party compositions, and first-run setup for players new to this grid-based co-op tactical RPG.

 Sunderfolk is a co-op tactical RPG from Secret Door and Dreamhaven that blurs the line between a board game and a video game.
 The fundamental idea: up to four players sit together (locally or online), each controlling a different hero, working through a dungeon campaign one grid-based encounter at a time.